anitarasoa/country-quiz/README.md

   </h3>
 </div>

-In this project our challenge was to create a country quiz app using an API, and use React to handle the frontend.
+In this project, I created a little quiz which contains two questions about a country.
+This is called a country quiz app using an API, and using React to handle the frontend.

 ## Overview